 It’s important to have a family law professional who can work with the child’s therapist to vet them and if appropriate buttress or replace the mental health expert with a provider who understands parental alienation interventions and cab bring their expertise to the courts.
 Too often Parental Alienation is Diagnosed but the lack of experience of the provider rules out more effective treatments such as temporary removals from the aligning parent.

-Mental health professionals such as family counselors, individuals counselors, child psychologist or even adult psychologists can help treat and reverse alienation.
+Mental health professionals such as family counselors, individuals counselors, child psychologists or even adult psychologists can help treat and reverse alienation.
 Both psychiatric and psychological forensic evaluations can be useful starting points, and in some cases a medical assessment may be deemed necessary as well.

 Treatment for alienation involves helping the child learn what’s real and what’s not in terms of their experiences with the alienated parent.
 Individual therapy can help a child process those genuine emotions and experiences in order to learn how to love and have affection for that parent, independent of the alienating parent.
 The alienating parent may also need individual counseling or psychotherapy.
 Parents may need to be held therapeutically accountable for their contribution to the alienation by recognizing the consequences of their own words and behavior.
-I wouldn’t be surprised to learnt hat the alienating parent has no idea of the damaging results of their actions – and recognizing the damage caused to the child, and the child’s relationship with a loving parent, is an important turning point.
+I wouldn’t be surprised to learn that the alienating parent has no idea of the damaging results of their actions – and recognizing the damage caused to the child, and the child’s relationship with a loving parent, is an important turning point.

 Another helpful tool is family therapy.
 After a number of individual therapy sessions, a counselor may bring the child and parents together for family counseling.
 The key element of family therapy is helping the child feel safe in the presence of both parents, so it’s critical both parents understand that and support a positive experience for the child during these sessions.
 Even small positive experiences can add up to help reverse the alienation.